Want to create interactive content? It’s easy in Genially!

 Positive and negative spaces have to work together in a composition.
 Portrait orientation tends to have positive vertical space, as seen in the portrait of Frida Kahlo, while landscape orientation tends to have positive horizontal space, as seen in the photograph of John Lennon and Yoko Ono.

-- choosing the best orientation, along with making proper use of positive and negative space, can make an image more visually appealing
+- Choosing the best orientation for the subject, along with making proper use of positive and negative space, can make an image more visually appealing

 Portraits of 1 or 2 People